kumarvardhan-0/MarineSpeciesProject/README.md

 This project uses YOLOv8 (You Only Look Once) for detecting and counting marine species in images and videos.

 ## Dataset
-The dataset consists of images of various marine species, annotated with bounding boxes collected from Kaggle (sea-animals-image-datasset).
+The dataset consists of images of various marine species, annotated with bounding boxes collected from Kaggle (sea-animals-image-dataset).
 You can use datasets like this or create your own.

 ## Technologies Used
 - **YOLOv8**: For real-time object detection.